code42/py42/CONTRIBUTING.md

 #### Integration tests

-Set environment variables C42_USERNAME and C42_PW with CCA credentials.
+If not using the mock server, set the environment variables `C42_USER` and `C42_PW` with CCA credentials.
+Otherwise, the integration tests default to using `127.0.0.1:4200`, which is the same address that the mock server is set to run on.

 To execute integration tests:

 ```bash
 $ pytest -m integration
 ```